Arturo Toscanini: NBC Symphony Orchestra

 In 1940, Toscanini took the NBC Symphony on a tour of South America, sailing from New York on the ocean liner on May 14.
-Later that year, Toscanini had a disagreement with NBC management over their use of his musicians in other NBC broadcasts.
-This, among other reasons, resulted in a letter of resignation which Toscanini wrote on March 10, 1941, to RCA's president David Sarnoff.
-He stated that he now wished "to withdraw from the militant scene of Art" and thus declined to sign a new contract for the up-coming winter season, but left the door open for an eventual return "if my state of mind, health and rest will be improved enough".
-Leopold Stokowski was engaged on a three-year contract to conduct the orchestra and served as the NBC Symphony's music director from 1941 until 1944.
-Toscanini's state of mind soon underwent a change and he returned as Stokowski's co-conductor for the latter's second and third seasons, resuming full control in 1944.
+Later that year, Toscanini abruptly resigned from the NBC Symphony due to friction with NBC management due to, among other matters, their use of his musicians in other NBC broadcasts.
+In his letter of resignation to RCA President David Sarnoff, dated March 10, 1941, Toscanini stated that he now wished "to withdraw from the militant scene of Art" and thus declined to sign a new contract for the up-coming winter season, but left the door open for an eventual return "if my state of mind, health and rest will be improved enough".
+Leopold Stokowski was engaged on a three-year contract to conduct the NBC Symphony and served as music director from 1941 until 1944.
+Toscanini's state of mind soon underwent a change and he returned to share the podium with Stokowski for the latter's second and third seasons, resuming full control of the NBC Symphony in 1944.

 One of the more remarkable broadcasts was in July 1942, when Toscanini conducted the American premiere of Dmitri Shostakovich's Symphony No. 7.
 Because of World War II, the score was microfilmed in the Soviet Union and brought by courier to the United States.
 Stokowski had previously given the US premieres of Shostakovich's First, Third and Sixth Symphonies in Philadelphia, and in December 1941, urged NBC to obtain the score of the Seventh Symphony as he desired to conduct its premiere as well.
 Toscanini coveted this for himself resulting in a dispute between both conductors which he ultimately won.
 A major thunderstorm virtually obliterated the NBC radio signals in New York City, but the performance was heard elsewhere and preserved on transcription discs.
 RCA Victor first issued the recording on LP in 1967, and on compact disc in 1991.
 In Toscanini's later years, the conductor expressed disdain for the work and amazement that he had actually bothered to memorize the music and conduct it.

 In the spring of 1950, Toscanini led the NBC Symphony on the orchestra's only extensive tour of the United States.
 It was during this tour that the well-known photograph of Toscanini riding the ski lift at Sun Valley, Idaho, was taken.
 Toscanini and the musicians traveled on a special train chartered by NBC.